Alan Little

 It was obvious from Alan Little’s record at York that another club would soon come in for him.
 After his departure, we struggled, a gradual downward spiral into The Conference.

-Alan Little - A Tribute (with thanks to Y-Front)
+Alan Little - A pictorial tribute (with thanks to Y-Front)

 City History